In Your Dreams (Stevie Nicks album): Background and composition

 In late February 2010, David A. Stewart (musician and record producer, best known for his work with Eurythmics) revealed, using his Twitter account, that he was working with Nicks on at least four new songs, including one called "Everybody Loves You".
 A 38-second snippet of the song was posted on Stewart's Twitter account.
 He confirmed that he and Nicks were working on an album, and said that it is being done "in a very new way".

 On March 16, 2010, Stewart reported on his Twitter that he and Nicks were now recording songs together.
 On BBC Radio 2 on May 3, 2010, he stated in an interview with DJ Simon Mayo that the new album will be recorded throughout June with a release later that year, however this proved premature.

 On July 5, 2010, Stewart tweeted several pictures and messages about him and Nicks working in the studio.
 In one of the tweets, Stewart stated that he, Nicks, Waddy Wachtel, Mike Campbell, Michael Bradford, Mike Rowe and Steve Ferrone were all working on the album, and that Mick Fleetwood has also contributed drums to at least one track.
-Waddy Wachtel has been Nicks' lead guitarist for most of her solo career, featuring prominently on all of her albums to date.
+Waddy Wachtel has been Nicks' lead guitarist for most of her solo career.
 Stewart also stated in that tweet that seven tracks have been completed thus far and it was their final day of these sessions in the studio together.
 Nicks was scheduled to play five live dates in the United States in August, and then returned to the studio to complete writing and recording on the album.

 The cover of the album was released on March 7, 2011, via Nicks' official website.
 The cover photograph was taken by Kristin Burns and features Nicks and a horse in a forest scene.
 The track listing was made available soon after.